ctornatta/openshift-mysql-backup/README.md

 # Future Improvements

+* The permissions given to the service account seem heavy handed.
+Need to restrict the account further to just `rsh`.
 * Error checking on the `oc` calls
 * remove the need for oc binary and use `curl` instead to call the OpenShift API.
 * mail on success or failure.